-This tutorial shows how to use Bank2QBO utility.
-IMPORTANT: Bank2QBO is now replaced with the Transactions app, which converts from more formats and converts to more formats.
+This tutorial shows how to use Bank2QBO utility to convert bank and credit card transactions to QBO format comaptible with Quickbooks.
+IMPORTANT: Bank2QBO is now replaced with the ProperConvert app, which converts from more formats and converts to more formats.

 Click the ''Download'' button.